 In a similar way, designers never think about what will happen when part of their product wears out or breaks or becomes obsolete.
 If they think about it at all, it is just to assume that it will be discarded into a garbage can like everything else in this wasteful society.
 What wears out first?
 In my experience, it’s the bristles, which also happen to be the cheapest part.
 So how could the brush be designed to make the bristles easy to replace.
 Right now they are forced with some kind of specialized machine into holes in the wooden head.
 Is there a way to force in new ones?
 Or a different way to hold the bristles in place?
-I have seen designs that use a cover over the wooden head which has holes in it for holding the bristle bundles.
-If a bundle wears out or breaks, another can be inserted.
+I have seen other designs that use a cover over the wooden head which has holes in it for holding the bristle bundles.
+If a bundle wears out or breaks, another can be inserted by lifting the cover.
 The bristle bundles can come as an intended repair with ten bristles secured by a dab of glue at the end creating one bundle.
 The bristles could be a natural protein such as hog bristles, so that the brush can be composted if and when it breaks so badly there is simply no way to repair it.

 It would be a start.